kot149/gsheets-navigator/README.md

 1. Open any Google Sheets document
 2. Press `Ctrl + Space` to open the navigator
-3. Type to search or use arrow keys to navigate
+3. Type to search and use arrow keys to select a sheet
 4. Press `Enter` to switch sheets or `Escape` to close

 ## Development